Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

   - Most treatments are found by chance.
   - Most drugs seem to cause the nervous system to change in a way that adapts to the drug.
   - We don’t know why the drugs work.
-- Schizophrenia: a loss of contact with reality and a disruption of thought, perception, mood, and movement.
+- *Schizophrenia*: a loss of contact with reality and a disruption of thought, perception, mood, and movement.
 - The risk of developing schizophrenia increases with the number of shared genes suggesting a genetic basis for the disease.
 - The answer to why drugs work for treating mental illnesses lies in the adaptive changes that occur in the brain in response to the treatment.